Grace Aguilar

 In 1840, Aguilar and her family moved back to London, settling at 5, The Triangle, Hackney.
 By then she had already completed several manuscripts, so she began corresponding with esteemed intellectuals like Isaac D’Israeli and Rabbi Isaac Leeser in order to secure British and American publishers for those projects.
 Since both of her parents had contracted illnesses that kept them mostly homebound, Aguilar assumed responsibility for their finances, supporting her family with money made from her publications.
 By 1842 she was earning a respectable income as a writer of domestic and religious works, as well as running a boarding school for young Jewish boys with her mother, where they taught English, Hebrew, religion, writing, arithmetic, geometry, and history.
 The school was located in Hackney and named Mrs. and Miss Aguilar’s Preparatory Establishment for Young Gentlemen.

 The most prolific Anglo-Jewish author of her era, Aguilar published twelve books, including novels, theological tracts, and collections of stories, sermons, essays, and poems.
 At the age of seven she started a diary, and by nine she had written several poems, but she began writing in earnest at age twelve, when her family moved to Devon.
 There, she completed her first manuscript: a play about Gustav I of Sweden called “Gustavus Vasa.”
-By the age of fifteen, Aguilar was caring for her whole family, including her younger brothers, so she decided to pursue a career in professional—potentially profitable—writing.
+Because Aguilar was caring for her whole family, including her younger brothers, she decided to pursue a career in professional—potentially profitable—writing.
 At this time, Aguilar began a historical romance set during the Spanish Inquisition, the first of many tales inspired by her Sephardi ancestry.
-She completed a response to Sir Walter Scott’s Ivanhoe (1820), The Vale of Cedars; or, the Martyr by 1835 but the work was to be published posthumously in 1850.
+This novel, called The Vale of Cedars; or, the Martyr, is said to be a response to Sir Walter Scott’s Ivanhoe (1820).
+It appears that Aguilar wrote The Vale of Cedars during her Devonshire period, but it was published only posthumously in 1850.
 It tells the story of the Henriquez family—forcibly converted Jews who outwardly observed Catholic rites but covertly practiced Judaism.
 Marie Henriquez, the novel’s pious heroine, bravely bears the Inquisitors’ tortures, renouncing her Christian lover but not her Jewish heritage.
 The most popular of her Jewish tales, The Vale of Cedars was twice translated into German and twice into Hebrew.

 Beginning in 1841, the Jewish Chronicle, the Voice of Jacob, and the Hebrew Review and Magazine of Rabbinical Literature published various poems by Aguilar.
 Non-Jewish journals such as The Keepsake, Friendship’s Offering, Chambers’ Miscellany, and La Belle Assemblée also began printing her poems, which occasioned her acquaintance with noted writers such as Anna Maria Hall, one of her greatest admirers.
 In 1842 Aguilar’s The Perez Family, a sentimental novella about a hardworking, devout Anglo-Sephardi family, appeared as the first installment of Charlotte Montefiore’s Cheap Jewish Library, a series of books meant for the Jewish working classes.
 Montefiore commissioned didactic works of this kind because she believed the Jewish working classes needed moral education and improvement.
 Aguilar was also in contact with the well-known philosopher Isaac D’Israeli through his son, Benjamin Disraeli.
 Between July 1840 and July 1844, she wrote five letters to D’Israeli, requesting his assistance in securing a publisher.
 D’Israeli eventually introduced her to Edward Moxon, who may have himself introduced her to R. Groombridge and Sons, the firm that published her books for the English market.
 Aguilar continued writing historical romances, producing Records of Israel in 1844 and Days of Bruce, which was published posthumously in 1852.
 The latter, a romance set in medieval Scotland, made her famous among British readers.